mdnm/the-archeometer/web-reader/src/content/english-translation-drafts/06-02-25-first-part.md

 [^21]: *Eden (Heb.)*: The earthly Paradise according to the Bible.
 A place of delights, a pleasant site.
 [^22]: *Coryphaeus*: A chief or leader of a class, party, or profession; a chorus director in ancient tragedies.
 [^23]: *Lycanthropy (lycomania)*: A mental alienation in which the patient believes he is turning into a wolf; the alleged metamorphosis into a werewolf.
-[^24]: *Aigotropy*: Aigo (goat).
+[^24]: *Aigothropy*: Aigo (goat).
 It's a wordplay with Lycanthropy, alluding to someone embodying the characteristics of a goat.